+Other outdoor activities are also permitted (e.g., composting, gardening).
 When visiting public outdoor green spaces, avoid using public water fountains.
 Children should bring their own prefilled water bottle to these activities.
-Remember to have everyone clean their hands when they re-enter the centre.
+Remember to have everyone clean their hands when they re-enter the child care facility.